The Locker Key

 “Dunno, maybe for me to get out of the Jeep.”

-A few seconds later, the driver’s side door of the van pops open.
-Slowly, Riley emerges.
-He looks over the hood of the van at the Jeep.
-He pulls a cell phone out of his pocket and speaks into it.
-As he does so he turns around and looks toward the buildings.
+A few seconds later, the driver’s side door of the van popped open.
+Slowly, Riley emerged.
+He looked over the hood of the van at the Jeep.
+He pulled a cell phone out of his pocket and spoke into it.
+As he did, he turned around and looks toward the buildings.

-Suddenly a shot rings out.
-Riley is hit.
-The force of the blow throws him back onto the car.
-He bounces off and falls to the ground.
-He’s shouting into his cell phone.
+Suddenly, a shot rang out.
+Riley was hit.
+The force of the blow threw him back onto the car.
+He bounced off and fell to the ground.
+He was shouting into his cell phone.

 “OK, the other guys are coming.”
 Jake said.
 “Get your ass out right away.”